fung2682/nMonopoly_Game/README.md

 ## Properties
 When a player's piece land on an unowned property space, they can choose to buy the property for its listed price.
 If the property is owned, they will pay the owner a given rent.
 If the player owns the property they land on and all other properties of the group, they can choose to develop it by building a house on it for $100.
 Each house built will double the rent of the property.
 Up to 5 houses can be built on one propety.
+When a player bankrupts, all their propeties become unowned, but the number of house(s) is unchanged, and the propeties can be bought by other players again with original price.

 ## Winning
 A player wins when: